cloudfoundry/docs-deploying-cf/openstack/deploying_microbosh.html.md

       - 1.north-america.pool.ntp.org
 ~~~

-Adapt the `micro_bosh.yml` file to your environment settings:
+Adapt the `microbosh.yml` file to your environment settings:

 #### <a id="network_properties"></a>Network properties ####

-This section sets the network configuration for your Micro BOSH.
+This section sets the network configuration for your MicroBOSH.

 If you are using nova-network, adapt the network section with below settings: